dlang-tour/core/public/content/en/basics.md

 without an instantiated object e.g. `Person.myStatic()` but isn't allowed to access any non-`static` members.

+Note that a `struct` can't inherit from another `struct`.
+Hierachies of types can only be built using classes which we will see in a future section.

 ### Exercise

 Given the `struct Vector3` implement the following functions and make